vlang/v/doc/docs.md

 }
 ```

-If a function argument is immutable like `foo` in the examples above,
+If a function argument is immutable (like `foo` in the examples above)
-V can pass it by value or by reference.
-The decision is made
+V can pass it either value or reference.
+The compiler will determine this by itself,
-by the compiler, and the developer doesn't need to think about it.
+and the developer doesn't need to think about it.

 You no longer need to remember whether you should pass the struct by value
 or by reference.

-There's a way to ensure that the struct is always passed by reference by
+You can ensure that the struct is always passed by reference by
 adding `&`:

 ```v